Frequently Asked Questions about Kindergarten for 2022-23

-The District shall enroll nonresident students who are the children of District employees at the school to which the employee is assigned or at a school forming the district's K-12 continuum, which includes the school to which the employee is assigned.
+Out of district employees may enroll their student during the Open Enrollment period (2/2 – 2/28).
+Non-resident students who are the children of District employees may enroll at the school to which the employee is assigned or at a school forming the district's K-12 continuum, which includes the school to which the employee is assigned.
 (This practice meets state law and our negotiated agreements.)

 Is there before and after school care?

 There is limited before and after school care available at all school sites.
 Please check the Edwin Pratt Early Learning Center website www.shorelineschools.org/earlylearningcenter for an announcement of the 2022-23 Extended Care registration dates and tuition.
 Or, you can email email@example.com or call 206.393.4350.

 What if my child is not yet 5 years old by August 31?

 Children whose birthday falls between September 1 and October 31 may qualify for early entrance.
 Parents are responsible for having their child evaluated by a Washington state licensed psychologist.
 For further information about the process, please contact Trinitee King firstname.lastname@example.org or 206.393.4365 after March 14th.

 When will we receive information from the school about the new school year?